roxton75/WhatsApp-Overlay-Lock/README.md

-# 🔐 WhatsApp Desktop Lock
+# 🔐 WhatsApp Desktop Lock (Works On Prev.
+Versions only)

 A clean and seamless **overlay lock screen** for WhatsApp Desktop, built using **Python + CustomTkinter**.
 Protects your chats whenever WhatsApp is opened in the foreground.